 Dude had no use for us once we told him we weren't planning on college and that we were enlisting.
 Seems he'd been drafted and spent a miserable time in Korea and despised the military and everything to do with it.
 He only grudgingly and with great resistance allowed military recruiters in to talk to students.
 He had zero use for me and my friends.

 Yeah, I was the strange sort of kid who read The Hunt For Red October as a hardback in '85 at age 16 before most submarine officers did.
-The kid who went to the library to read Jane's Defense Weekly and would regularly check out Norman Polmar's "Ships & Aircraft of the US Fleet" to memorize entire sections of data on our military.
-The kid who called CNN once to talk to Polmar when he was a guest one afternoon.
-The kid who would read the annual reports of the Soviet threat and could identify pretty much every tank & aircraft used by NATO and Warsaw Pact forces alike.
+The kid who went to the library to read Jane's Defense Weekly and would regularly check out Norman Polmar's "Ships and Aircraft of the US Fleet" to memorize entire sections of data on our military.
+The kid who called CNN once to talk to another noted naval analyst, Norman Friedman, when he was a guest one afternoon and was told by him that my theory I proposed to him was a great idea.
+The kid who would read the annual reports of the Soviet threat and could identify pretty much every tank and aircraft used by NATO and Warsaw Pact forces alike.

 Sounds like Reagan's perfect ideal American boy, no?

-Right about this time, the Left really started to use early social media and TV to grab younger voters and lure them in.
-The Left used MTV and liberal musicians to appeal to younger, low-information voters who tend to vote based on how young & hip a candidate is.
-While I can look back & applaud the effort to get younger folks interested in politics and registering to vote and actually voting, all they would do is push liberal agendas and liberal candidates.
+Right about this time, the Left really started to use early social media and TV to grab younger voters and lure them in to the fold.
+The Left used MTV and liberal musicians (Rock the Vote) to appeal to younger, low-information voters who tend to vote based on how young and hip a candidate is.
+They pushed for states to adopt Motor Voter Bills, where you registered to vote at the DMV when getting a license (as if it was some sort of Herculean effort and miracle to get registered.
+It ain't that hard, people.
+It takes effort and desire, though, and that is something most younger Americans lack these days.)
+While I can look back and applaud the effort to get younger folks interested in politics, registering to vote and actually voting, all they would do is push liberal agendas and liberal candidates.
 And it worked.
 Young people came out in droves to vote for Bill Clinton.
 He was young, he was hip, he played the sax on Arsenio Hall.
 Bush 41 simply said "Read my lips, no new taxes", and then raised taxes, due in part because Congress was controlled by the Left and that's what Leftists do.
+But you couldn't tell young people that.

-I didn't vote in the 92 election, to be honest.
+I didn't vote in the 1992 election, to be honest.
 I abstained.
-I was unemployed, I was pissed off, I felt that after giving my first four years of adulthood to Uncle Sam that I needed a break.
-It was stupid & petulant of me, looking back.
+I was 23, unemployed, I was pissed off, I felt that after giving my first few years of adulthood to Uncle Sam that I needed a break.
+It was stupid and petulant of me, looking back.

 |Yes, I supported Ross the Boss|